sandeepchandra/BSEBhavCopy/README.md

-I have built this BhavCopy Web App using Django, python, redis, Pandas, HTML, CSS, CronJob
+I have built this BhavCopy Web App using Django, Python, Redis, Pandas, HTML, CSS, CronJob

 Description-->
 This tool Downloads the Equity BhavCopy Zip  from the page. https://www.bseindia.com/markets/MarketInfo/BhavCopy.aspx.